 Making Your Own Theme

 In 2018, BBC data journalists Nassos Stylianou and Clara Guibourg, along with their team, developed a custom ggplot theme that matches the BBC’s style.
 By introducing this bbplot package for others to use, they changed their organization’s culture, removed bottlenecks, and allowed the BBC to visualize data more creatively.

+A custom theme is nothing more than a chunk of code that applies a set of small tweaks to all plots.
+So much of the work involved in making a professional chart consists of these adjustments.
+What font should you use?
+Where should the legend go?
+Should axes have titles?
+Should charts have grid lines?
+These questions may seem minor, but they have a big impact on the final product.

-To understand the significance of these changes, it’s helpful to know how things worked at the BBC before the introduction of bbplot.
+Rather than forcing everyone to copy the long code to tweak each plot they make, custom themes enable everyone who uses them to follow style guidelines and ensures that all data visualization meets a brand’s standards.
+For example, to understand the significance of the custom theme introduced at the BBC, it’s helpful to know how things worked before bbplot.
 In the mid-2010s, journalists who wanted to make data visualization had two choices:

 They could use an internal tool.
 This tool could create data visualizations but was limited to the predefined charts it had been designed to generate.